wasabina67/free-memory-logger/README.md

 # free-memory-logger
-Logging free memory in CSV and graph it
+Logging free memory in CSV and Graph it

 ## Run